LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Every query expression consists of three parts.

--  The "with clause" specifies the variable name used to hold each element during evaluation, as well as the source of the data for the expression.
+-  The :dfn:`with clause` specifies the variable name used to hold each element during evaluation, as well as the source of the data for the expression.
 One or more with clauses are required for every query expression.
-Multiple with clauses are utilized to dig down into nested sequences.
+Multiple with clauses are used to dig down into nested sequences.

 -  A series of optional operations allow the elements to be filtered, sorted, skipped, etc. Operators include ``where``, ``let``, ``skip``, ``take``, ``order by`` and ``group by``.

--  An action tells Lasso what to do with the elements selected by the expression.
-Actions include ``do``, ``select``, ``sum``, ``average``, ``min``, and ``max``.
+-  An :dfn:`action` tells Lasso what to do with the elements selected by the expression.
+Actions include ``select``, ``do``, ``sum``, ``average``, ``min``, and ``max``.

 Whitespace, including line breaks, is insignificant within the clauses of a query expression.
-Syntactically, a query expression will begin with the word *with* and will end when terminated by an *action*.
+Syntactically, a query expression will begin with the word ``with`` and will end when terminated by an action clause.

 Query expressions can be treated as objects.
 This means they can be assigned to variables and used repeatedly, and they can be passed as parameters.
 Unless